Support us | Visit us | Contact us

 By gaining feedback from the pupils involved – and also other members of the community where appropriate – you can find out whether the project was a success, which parts worked best, and how it might be improved.
 The evaluation could take the form of a questionnaire, a discussion group, a written or artistic exercise – be creative!

 A condition of the Partnership Grant award is that recipients submit a report to the Royal Society within 2 months of completing the project.
-This report must contain a summary of the project, the results of the evaluation, and any supporting material such as photographs, website materials or articles in the local press.
+This report must contain a summary of the project, including an expenditure report, the results of the evaluation, and any supporting material such as photographs, website materials or articles in the local press.
 We may use this information to construct a case study of your project for promotion on our website.

 It is also a condition of the Partnership Grant award that both the teacher and scientist or engineer fill out a survey of their experiences of the project once it is completed.
 This is submitted via an online evaluation, and a link to the site will be emailed on completion of the project.
 Your responses will provide us with essential information to aid in the future development of the Partnership Grants scheme.